ElementsProject/elementsproject.org/source/elements/index.md

 </div>

 ## Proposed Elements
-These are some of the features currently under development, but are yet ready for testing in dev sidechain.
+These are some of the features currently under development, but are not yet ready for deployment on a public sidechain.

 <div class="ui four doubling cards">
   <a class="card tooltipped" title="Blockchains keep track of the movement of tokens, and this Element allows you to create your own tokens on a sidechain." href="/elements/asset-issuance">